mistral2e/Piggott_APSM_monitoring/Testbench.md

 # Description of the testbench

 The aim is to perform measurements with a deviated rotor and with a rotor in the failure free parallel position.
-Therefore the generator is mounted on a welded steel stand.
+Therefore, the generator is mounted on a welded steel stand.
 The generator is then in the same position as on the wind turbine's tower.

 <img src="Testbench/Akkuschrauberantrieb.jpg" width="300" />
 The rotor deviation is achieved by loosening the bearing screw manually.